 A proper drainage system consists of one 4” pipe behind the base of the wall called the Toe Drain.
 Larger walls require 2 pipes.
 On the far end of the wall there should be a clean out cap for future maintenance, and the low end of the pipe should be tied into an appropriate drainage system, such as city storm drain, inground concrete sump, perimeter drain system, or ditch.

-Both the Wood and Concrete wall are laser leveled for grade accuracy, and installed with a stringline for straightness.
+Both the Wood retaining wall and Concrete wall are laser levelled for grade accuracy, and installed with a string line for straightness.
+This helps the retaining wall blocks be completely straight.

 Both walls will have a 6-12° setback to aid in structural integrity.

-The Wood wall will be installed with 5 nails / 10’.
+The Wood retaining wall will be installed with 5 nails / 10’.

 Allan Block Caps glued down with PL Concrete Glue